webdriverio/webdriverio/docs/OrganizingTestSuites.md

 title: Organizing Test Suite
 ---

 While your project is growing you will inevitably add more and more integration tests.
 This will increase your build time and will also slow down your productivity.
 To prevent this you should start to run your tests in parallel.
-You might have already recognised that WebdriverIO creates for each spec (or feature file in cucumber) a single Selenium session.
+You might have already recognised that WebdriverIO creates for each spec (or feature file in cucumber) a single WebDriver session.
 In general, you should try to test a single feature in your app in one spec file.
 Try to not have too many or too few tests in one file.
 However, there is no golden rule about that.

 Once you get more and more spec files you should start running them concurrently.
-To do so you can adjust the [`maxInstances`](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio.conf.js#L52-L60) property in your config file.
+To do so you can adjust the `maxInstances` property in your config file.
 WebdriverIO allows you to run your tests with maximum concurrency meaning that no matter how many files and tests you have, they could run all in parallel.
 Though there are certain limits (computer CPU, concurrency restrictions).

 > Let's say you have 3 different capabilities (Chrome, Firefox, and Safari) and you have set maxInstances to 1, the wdio test runner will spawn 3 processes.
 Therefore, if you have 10 spec files and you set maxInstances to 10; all spec files will get tested at the same time and 30 processes will get spawned.

 You can define the `maxInstance` property globally to set the attribute for all browser.
-If you run your own Selenium grid it could be that you have more capacity for one browser than for an other one.
+If you run your own WebDriver grid it could be that you have more capacity for one browser than for an other one.
 In this case you can limit the `maxInstance` in your capability object:

 ```js
 // wdio.conf.js